 There are usually three types of investment options to mix and match within a retirement plan:

 A target date fund is like a basket of mutual funds, invested in thousands of diversified stocks and bonds across U.S. and international sectors.
 As previously mentioned, you could choose multiple funds from your custom lineup, but target date funds are intended to make your selection simple – choose a single target retirement year and focus your effort on other interests.
-The target retirement year is identified in the name of the fund; a 2060 fund could be appropriate for someone with a 40-year investment time horizon.
+The target retirement year is identified in the fund’s name; a 2060 fund could be appropriate for someone with a 40-year investment time horizon.
 The underlying funds are professionally managed by the fund company and rebalanced over time, shifting to fewer stocks and more bonds the closer you get to retirement.
 Here is a visual representation of how target date funds are allocated to more equity (stock) in the early accumulation years, then shift to more fixed income (bonds and cash) as retirement nears.
 I analyzed four fund companies for this example, but there are dozens more.
 These allocations are subject to change, and the data is as of August 31, 2020.

 As shown above, the equity allocation of these funds stays above 80% until about 20 years before retirement, then de-risks to a conservatively balanced 40% to 50% equity allocation over the next two decades.
 You may have noticed that the equity positions level out at retirement age instead of falling to 0%; this indicates that maintaining equity growth in a retirement portfolio is essential to make the savings last up to 30 years or beyond.
 “Own your age in bonds” is a common investment rule of thumb that is not appropriate for most investors.